IvanMIbarburu/DataScience_Personal_Proyect/README.md

 # Real Estate Price Predictor
 ## DataScience_Personal_Proyect

 This is my first homemade Data Science project on my own.
+Please read this note.

 ## Motivation:
 Recently, my father inherited an apartment from a relative in Puente de Vallecas.
 After thinking about it, he decided he wanted to sell it to a family and reached out to a couple of real estate agencies.
 When he told me about it, I asked him if he had any idea how much the apartment was worth, and he said he had no clue.
 That’s why, in a couple of days, he was planning to meet with the real estate agents.
 So, to give him a preliminary estimate for those meetings, I decided to do some research on my own and come up with a number.